fletchto99/preview-maid/README.md

 ![Docker Build Status](https://github.com/fletchto99/preview-maid/actions/workflows/docker.yml/badge.svg)
 ![Docker Pulls](https://img.shields.io/docker/pulls/fletchto99/preview-maid)

 Preview maid is a tool to help you find missing thumbnail previews in your plex library.
 By default it will run upon startup and then be scheduled to run daily at 00:00.
-The schedule can be optionally turned off.
+The schedule can be optionally turned off via an environment variable.

 ## Environment variables